serenity-rs/songbird/ARCHITECTURE.md

 ## Audio handling

 ### Input
-Inputs are raw audio sources: composed of a `Reader` (which can be `Read`-only or `Read + Seek`), a framing mechanism, and a codec.
+Inputs are audio sources supporting lazy initialisation, being either:
+* **lazy inputs**—a trait object which allows an instructions to create an audio source to be cheaply stored.
+This will be initialised when needed either synchronously or asynchronously based on what which methods the trait object supports.
+* **live inputs**—a usable audio object implementing `MediaSource: Read + Seek`. `Seek` support may be dummied in, as seek use and support is gated by `MediaSource`.
+These can be passed in at various stages of processing by symphonia.

-Several wrappers exist to add `Seek` capabilities to one-way streams via storage or explicitly recreating the struct.
+Several wrappers exist to add `Seek` capabilities to one-way streams via storage or explicitly recreating the struct, `AsyncRead` adapters, and raw audio input adapters.

-Framing is not always needed (`Raw`), but makes it possible to consume the correct number of bytes needed to decode one audio packet (and/or simplify skipping through the stream).
-Currently, Opus and raw (`i16`/`f32`) audio sources are supported, though only the DCA framing for Opus is implemented.
-At present, the use of the FFmpeg executable allows us to receive raw input, but at heavy memory cost.
-Further implementations are possible in the present framework (e.g., WebM/MKV and Ogg containers, MP3 and linked FFI FFmpeg as codecs).

 Internally, the mixer uses floating-point audio to prevent clipping and allow more granular volume control.
+Symphonia is used to demux and decode input files in a variety of formats into this floating-point buffer: songbird supports all codecs and containers which are part of the symphonia project, while adding support for Opus decoding and DCA1 container files.
-If a source is known to use the Opus codec (and is the only source), then it can bypass mixing altogether.
+If a source uses the Opus codec (and is the only source), then it can bypass mixing and re-encoding altogether, saving CPU cycles per server.

 ```
 src/input/*
 ```

 ### Tracks
 Tracks hold additional state which is expected to change over the lifetime of a track: position, play state, and modifiers like volume.
 Tracks (and their handles) also allow per-source events to be inserted.

 Tracks are defined in user code, where they are fully modifiable, before being passed into the driver.